divamgupta/image-segmentation-keras/docker/README.md

 Build the container:

-    $ docker build -t unet
+    $ docker build -t isk

 To run the image:

-    $ docker run --gpus all -it unet
+    $ docker run --gpus all -it isk

 If you want to train with a dataset on your local machine, or make inference on images or videos, mount a volume to share this data with the docker container:

-    $ docker run --gpus all -v /path/to/data/folder:/image-segmentation-keras/share -it unet
+    $ docker run --gpus all -v /path/to/data/folder:/image-segmentation-keras/share -it isk

 If graphical interface is needed, to show results, like `predict_video --display`, first let docker to use system interface.
 In your local host, type this line once: